apl-cornell/SCIF/docs/LanguageBasics/information-flow-control.md

 ## Principals

 A principal is an entity that represents some power to change certain aspects of the program.
-In SCIF, a principal can either be an *address*, representing an on-chain account, or a unique identifier that are defined by the programmer and only carries meaning within the scope of the program.
+In SCIF, a principal can either be an *address*, representing an on-chain account, or a unique identifier that are defined by the programmer and only carries meaning within the scope of the current contract.

 ## Trust relationships

 In addtion to the set of principals, SCIF need to know the relationship between principals to detect information flow violations.
 The relationship between principals are defined by *flowsto* declarations.

 For example, suppose principal `Alice` is trusted principal `Bob` in the program.
 It can be declared as: